 WHAT A FARCE -HOW I WISH I HAD GONE TO A SOLICITOR IN THE FIRST PLACE AND IGNORED THE NHS COMPLAINTS PROCEDURE.

-I complained a number of times to secretaries of state for health, MPs Prime ministers, news programs, newspapers, comitee responsible for the PHSO, Comitee for Whexham park hospital, House of Lords Members and many others who I think should take an interest but nobody cares or takes any action..
+I complained a number of times to secretaries of state for health, MPs Prime ministers, news programs, newspapers, commitee responsible for the PHSO, Commitee for Wexham park hospital, House of Lords Members and many others who I think should take an interest but nobody cares or takes any action..

 The Department of Health and Social Care's response told me to "engage with my GP and treating clinicians for advice and support on how best to manage your health concerns", "any further correspondence sent to the Department on your NHS complaint and the PHSO will be logged but may not receive a response" - They just do not care.